 - the disclosure is necessary to prevent or detect crime, or for the purpose of investigations;

-- the disclosure is required or authorised by law or order of the court;
+- the disclosure is required or authorized by law or order of the court;

 - the data user had acted under the reasonable belief that they have a legal right to disclose the data to another person;

 - the data user had acted under the reasonable belief that they would have received the consent of the data subject if the data subject had known of the disclosure and the circumstances of such disclosure; or

 - the disclosure was justified as being in the public interests in circumstances as determined by the Minister.

 The 2013 Regulations stipulate that a list of third-party disclosures must also be kept by the data user, and such a list may be requested by the Commissioner or inspecting officer during an inspection.

-This principle imposes an obligation on a data user to adopt specified measures to protect personal data from loss, misuse, modification, unauthorised or accidental access, disclosure, alteration, or destruction, during its processing.
-Where the data processing is carried out by a data processor on behalf of a data user, the data user must ensure that the data processor provides sufficient guarantees in respect of the technical and organisational security measures governing the processing and takes reasonable steps to ensure compliance with those measures.
+This principle imposes an obligation on a data user to adopt specified measures to protect personal data from loss, misuse, modification, unauthorized or accidental access, disclosure, alteration, or destruction, during its processing.
+Where the data processing is carried out by a data processor on behalf of a data user, the data user must ensure that the data processor provides sufficient guarantees in respect of the technical and organizational security measures governing the processing and takes reasonable steps to ensure compliance with those measures.

 Under the PDPA, it is stipulated that the following factors must be taken into account:

 - the nature of the personal data and the harm that would result from such loss, misuse, modification, or unauthorised or accidental access, disclosure, alteration, or destruction;

 - the place or location where the personal data is stored;